 Some common examples include:

-Automobile accidents, including car accidents, truck accidents, and motorcycle accidents, are among the most common types of wrongful death claims.
-Tens of thousands of people are killed in motor vehicle accidents each year.
+- Automobile accidents, including car accidents, truck accidents, and motorcycle accidents, are among the most common types of wrongful death claims.
 A wrongful death claim may also arise when a bicyclist or pedestrian is killed by an automobile.

 - Drunk driving